Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems

-\begin{proposition} The tangential Poisson cohomology in degree one of a regular Poisson manifold is isomorphic to the foliated de Rham cohomology of $\mathcal{S}$ and, in particular, independent of the leaf--wise symplectic form on $\mathcal{S}$. \end{proposition}
+\begin{Proposition} The tangential Poisson cohomology in degree one of a regular Poisson manifold is isomorphic to the foliated de Rham cohomology of its symplectic foliation and, in particular, independent of the leaf-wise symplectic form. \end{Proposition}

-In the case when the foliation $\mathcal{S}$ is \emph{simple}, that is, given by the fibers of a submersion, we have the following criterion for the vanishing of the tangential Poisson cohomology in degree one.
+In the case when the symplectic foliation is \emph{simple}, that is, given by the fibers of a submersion, we have the following criterion for the vanishing of the tangential Poisson cohomology in degree one.